wenewzhang/mixin_network-nodejs-bot2/README.md

 ```

-Open the terminal and go to the workspace, make nodejs-bot directory
+open the terminal and go to the workspace, make nodejs-bot directory
 ```bash
 mkdir nodejs-bot
 cd nodejs-bot/